haiku/website/content/guides/virtualizing/xen.md

 The guide was tested on an Ubuntu Linux installation, but it should work on any Linux distribution that supports Xen.

 This tutorial uses an Anyboot image for demonstration purposes.
-Both the ISO and the Anyboot image can be obtained [here](/get-haiku).
+The Anyboot image can be obtained [here](/get-haiku).
 Make sure to verify the checksums in order to make sure that your downloaded files are not corrupted.

 ##### Go to section